 If the appellant has not ordered transcripts of hearings that you think are necessary, you must file and serve on the appellant a list of the additional hearings that need to be included.
 The appellant has 14 days to order those transcripts.
 If they do not, you can order them yourself at your own expense (see V.R.A.P.
 10(b)(5) at Lexis Nexis).

-Once all the transcripts are in and the court has the record of the proceedings below, the court will send a notice stating that the record is complete.
-If you are the appellant, you then have 30 days to file your brief and printed case.
-The appellee's brief is due 21 days after the appellant's brief.
+Once all the transcripts are complete and the court has the record of the proceedings below, the court will send a notice stating that the record is complete.
+If you are the appellant, you then have 40 days to file your principal brief and any printed case.
+The appellee's principal brief is due 30 days after the appellant's brief.
+The appellant’s reply brief is due 21 days after the appellee’s brief.

 Format and Content of the Brief